-CSB/SJU offers 20 semester-long study abroad programs in fifteen countries across six continents.
-The two schools are currently ranked number one among baccalaureate institutions nationally for semester study abroad participation.
-Before graduating, 60 percent of CSB students and 50 percent of SJU students participate in a study abroad program.
+CSB/SJU offers 19 semester-long study abroad programs in fifteen countries across six continents.
+The two schools are currently ranked second among baccalaureate institutions nationally for semester study abroad participation.
+Before graduating, 60 percent of CSB students and 43 percent of SJU students participate in a study abroad program.

 The Office for Education Abroad (OEA) provides full-semester education abroad experiences for undergraduate students through the following programs: Australia - Fremantle; Austria - Salzburg; Chile - Viña del Mar; China - Beibei; England - London & Coventry; Germany - Eichstatt; Guatemala - Quetzaltenango; France - Cannes; Greece & Italy - Athens and Rome (one semester program in two sites); India - Kolkata; Ireland - Galway and Cork; Japan - Tokyo; Northern Ireland - various cities; South Africa - Port Elizabeth; and Spain - Segovia.
 Each study abroad program is limited to between 15 and 30 participants.

 In keeping with the goals of a liberal arts education, the curricular emphasis of education abroad is upon a disciplined and focused curriculum which is designed to take full advantage of local, regional and national opportunities at each site.
 Courses taught abroad are integrated fully into the Common Curriculum and/or departmental offerings.
 Each program includes required pre-departure orientation meetings which include readings, lectures, discussions, writing assignments and audio-visual components.
 These on-campus meetings, together with individualized academic planning and increased attention to building upon the international experience after return to campus, serve to integrate the study abroad programs into the overall CSB/SJU curriculum.